QuSpin/QuSpin/sphinx/source/examples/example17.rst

 Below, we provide three ways to define the function for the Lindblad ODE:
 	* the first version is very intuitive as it follows the definition of the Lindblad equation above; but it is rather slow;
 	* the second version uses the `hamiltonian.dot()` and `hamiltonian.rdot()` functions and is a bit more sophisticated and a bit faster;
 	* the third version uses the `matvec()` function and is faster than the previous two (but may not be memory efficient for large systems).
+Notice that there are different kinds of `matvec` functions for sparse matrices, depending on the format (csc, csr, etc.).
+In using them, one should keep in mind the format of the matrix, which can be determined using the `get_matvec_function`.

 Note that this way of simulating the Lindblad equation has severe limitations for many-body systems.
 An alternative, parallelizable way to effectively simulate a subset of Lindblad dynamics using unitary evolution is described in
 `arXiv:1608.01317 <https://arxiv.org/pdf/1608.01317.pdf>`_.